chrlic/chrlic.github.io/_posts/2023-01-02-appd-mwh-blog.md

   # otelHeaderKey: "xxx"
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-1. Delete `openTelemetryCollectors:` section if not using OpenTelemetry and hybrid agent mode
+2. Delete `openTelemetryCollectors:` section if not using OpenTelemetry and hybrid agent mode

-2. Specify instrumentation template for your languages in `instrumentationTemplates` section
+3. Specify instrumentation templates for your languages in `instrumentationTemplates` section
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 instrumentationTemplates:
   - name: Java_Default